Chief Vann House Historic Site: Construction of the Vann House

-Climbing the stairs to the third floor and you can see two rooms.
-The room the stairway leads into on the third floor is believed to have served as the boys' room.
-This room is two-thirds the width of the home and has two closets cut into its walls.
-The second room on the third floor is the girls'.
-It is only one-third the width of the home; however, this room could be shut off from the boys' room, giving the girls more privacy.
+From the stairs to the third floor, two rooms are visible.
+The first one, believed to be the boys' room, is two-thirds the width of the house and has two closets cut into its walls.
+The second room, the girls' room, is only one-third the width of the house.
+This room could be closed off from the boys' room, providing the girls with more privacy.

 The Vann House also features a basement with two separate rooms, one of which served as a wine cellar.
-The other is assumed to have been a chamber for misbehaving slaves, to whom James Vann was known to be exceptionally cruel.
+The other was likely a chamber for misbehaving slaves, to whom James Vann was known to be exceptionally cruel.

 Decorated in red, blue, green, and yellow, the interior of the home is a timeless masterpiece.
 White is used throughout the house but only as a filler color.
-There are two possible reasons for these four colors in the home.
-The first possibility is that these four colors represent different elements of nature.
+There are two lines of thought for the colors in the home.
+The first is that these four colors represent different elements of nature.
 Red represents the Georgia red clay, blue represents the sky, green represents the trees and grass, and yellow represents the wheat and corn of the harvest.
-The second possibility is that these four colors are part of Federal-style colors.
+The second idea is that these four colors are part of a Federal-style color palette.

 These colors are popular in other homes of the late 1700s and early 1800s.
 The difference between the use of these colors in the Vann House versus other dwellings of the time is color distribution.
 Most homes of the Federal period would concentrate colors in one room, giving a house a red room, blue room, etc. However, in the Vann House, the colors have been mixed in almost every room, which gives a multi-color appearance.
 This color scheme is present on the mantels, doorjambs, and wainscottings, all of which are original to the house.

 The house's doors, known as Christian doors, are of particular interest.
 Their details feature a cross and an open Bible.

 In addition to the blacksmith shop, the 800 acre grounds contained 42 slave cabins, 6 barns, five smokehouses, a trading post, more than 1,000 peach trees, 147 apple trees, and a still.